-If you’re into sports, you’ll enjoy the long tracks there are around all major resorts in Lapland.
+If you’re into sports, you’ll enjoy the long tracks that are around all major resorts in Lapland.
 Occasionally, you might spot a reindeer or two!
 What can beat that?

 9. Skiing & snowboarding

 You know, Finland is a flat country.
 Any bigger hill is unique so to take on some good skiing or snowboarding action cannot be done just about anywhere.
 The resorts that have slopes, such as Levi or Ylläs, are all great, with Alps-like level of service.
 They all provide rentals of equipment too, so you don’t need to carry your skis all the way from home.

 10. Ice hotel visit

 Visit especially if there are no ice hotels where you come from.
 A hotel made of ice is unique to Finnish Lapland and only a few more Northern spots on the Earth.
 Fancy a vodka shot in an ice glass?
 Head to the ice bar!
-A cool hotel is e.g. Arctic Snowhotel just outside Rovaniemi – they even have igloos you can watch the Northern Lights from!
+A cool hotel is e.g. Arctic Snow Hotel just outside Rovaniemi – they even have igloos you can watch the Northern Lights from!
 See the ice hotel prices on links below: